 The console table (another handmade piece by my brother using reclaimed boards) adds rustic charm and is a great perch for plants in front of the window, as is the DIY hanging wood slice plant shelf in the window - DIY here.

-Of course, I had to add a little more reclaimed barn board with a sconce light hanging bulb and antique cage.
+More DIY's: first, I hacked my old IKEA AROD floor lamp by spray painting it black and wrapping rope around the arm.
+Check out the DIY here.
+Next, the sofa end table was a previous thrift store DIY I showed you here.
+And finally, I wanted to add a little more reclaimed barn board with a sconce hanging light and antique cage.
 I got the twisted cloth cord and antique-look socket from Snakehead Vintage.

 This modern natural living room refresh had a very low cost and a low impact on the environment - the only new elements were the rug, which I got from Wayfair, the Comfort Works custom slipcover, and a tripod table lamp like this one from Canadian Tire.